Differentially Private Linear Optimization for Multi-Party Resource Sharing: Introduction

-Although decomposition or decentralization approaches reduce the information exchange among parties, they do not completely ensure data privacy.
-One well-known approach to overcome privacy breach is the use of transformation-based methods.
-These methods mask the data of a given model by using random transformations.
-An important advantage is that the solution of the masked problem is the same as the original problem.
-For instance, \cite{vaidya2009privacy} proposes a transformation method in linear programming models, where one party owns the objective function, and the other owns the constraints.
-However, a flaw in the proposed transformation method is found by \cite{bednarz2009hiccups}.
-They show that the proposed method by \cite{vaidya2009privacy} is valid under specific restrictions. \cite{hong2014inference} have revised the initial approach and enhanced the level of privacy. \cite{mangasarian2011privacy, mangasarian2012privacy} presents a transformation-based approach to preserve privacy in both vertically and horizontally partitioned linear models.
-In another study, \cite{dreier2011practical} show the computational inefficiency of the cryptographic methods in mathematical models and advocate a transformation-based approach.
-They support their discussion with an analysis of the security of their approach.
-All of these studies focus on hiding both input data and the primal decision variables.
-Recently, \cite{birbil2020data} study data-privacy in collaborative network revenue management problem using a transformation-based approach.
-The proposed method keeps both primal and dual optimal solutions private to each party.
-Despite their advantages, the transformation-based methods may not be viable alternatives for privacy because either they do not provide a formal guarantee, or they are computationally not feasible for solving even small-scale problems \citep{sweeney1997weaving, narayanan2006break, toft09}.
+One well-known approach to overcoming privacy breaches in data sharing through collaborations is using transformation-based methods.
+These methods allow the reconstruction of the given model with altered data while preserving the optimality.
+For instance, \cite{vaidya2009privacy} proposes a transformation method in linear programming models where one party owns the objective function, and the other owns the constraints.
+In follow-up work, \cite{bednarz2009hiccups} show that the proposed method by \cite{vaidya2009privacy} is valid under specific restrictions.
+Later, \cite{hong2014inference} have revised the initial approach of \cite{vaidya2009privacy} and improved the level of privacy. \cite{mangasarian2011privacy} and \cite{mangasarian2012privacy} present a transformation-based approach to preserve privacy in both vertically and horizontally partitioned linear models.
+In another study, \cite{dreier2011practical} show the computational inefficiency of the cryptographic methods in mathematical models and propose a transformation-based approach.
+Additionally, they provide a security analysis of their approach.
+All of these studies focus on hiding both input data and the primal decision variables in various settings. \cite{Hastings22} work on secure multi-party computation for financial networks and analyze the efficiency and convergence of their proposed algorithms.
+Recently, \cite{birbil2020data} study data-privacy in a collaborative network revenue management problem using a transformation-based approach.
+The proposed method keeps both primal and dual variables private to each party.
+The transformation-based methods have a flaw in that either they do not guarantee privacy, or they are computationally not feasible for solving even small-scale problems \citep{sweeney1997weaving, narayanan2006break, toft09}.
+As a remedy, the notion of differential privacy, which was proposed in the computer science field \citep{Dwork_2006}, has been widely studied in the literature.